henny129/nexcraft-gocore-starter-kit/README.md

 DB_PASSWORD=yourpassword
 DB_NAME=nexcraft_dev

-4. Run the App
+4. Run the Application

 go run cmd/main.go

+🔀 Sample API Routes
+Method	Endpoint	Description
+GET	/api/users	Get all users
+POST	/api/users	Create a new user
 📦 Dependencies

     Fiber – Web framework

-    sqlx – Database layer
+    sqlx – SQL toolkit for Go

-    godotenv – Loads .env files into os.Environ
+    godotenv – .env file loader

 📜 License

-This project is licensed under the MIT License.
-Feel free to use it for personal or commercial purposes.
+MIT License.
+You are free to use this for personal, educational, or commercial purposes.
 💡 About Nexcraft

-Nexcraft Studio builds practical developer tools and digital products to help startups, developers, and businesses launch faster.
+Nexcraft Studio builds practical developer tools and digital products to help startups and teams launch faster.